codemagic-ci-cd/cli-tools/docs/app-store-connect/get-latest-testflight-build-number.md

 ##### `--all-versions`

-Search across all versions and return the highest build number found, instead of returning the build of the highest version.
+Return the highest build number across all versions, instead of the build of the highest version.
 Useful for hot-fix flows where a lower marketing version may carry a higher build number.
+Slower for apps with many versions.
 Mutually exclusive with `--version-string` and `--pre-release-version`.
 ### Optional arguments for command `app-store-connect`

 ##### `--log-api-calls`